-- 3.48 The Local Plans that cover Cumbria provide local information that needs to be considered in the Local Aggregates Assessment, and that Assessment also needs to inform their preparation. - 3.49 The Lake District National Park Authority's Core Strategy (Local Plan Part One) was adopted in October 2010; the Allocations of Land (Local Plan Part Two) and Minerals Safeguarding Areas (Local Plan Part Three) were adopted in November 2013.
+- 3.50 The Local Plans that cover Cumbria provide local information that needs to be considered in the Local Aggregates Assessment, and that Assessment also needs to inform their preparation. - 3.51 The Lake District National Park Authority's Core Strategy (Local Plan Part One) was adopted in October 2010; the Allocations of Land (Local Plan Part Two) and Minerals Safeguarding Areas (Local Plan Part Three) were adopted in November 2013.
 These documents have a Plan period to 2025.
-The LDNPA will be undertaking a review of their Core Strategy in 2016. - 3.50 Cumbria County Council's Minerals and Waste Development Framework (MWDF) Core Strategy and Generic Development Control Policies were adopted in April 2009, with a Plan period of 2008 to 2020.
-The draft Minerals and Waste Local Plan (MWLP) was published for consultation in March to May 2015, with a Plan period of 2014 to 2029.
-This draft MWLP is currently being updated before another round of consultations is held in 2016, and the Plan period will likely be extended to 2030.
+The LDNPA is undertaking a review of their Core Strategy in 2016. - 3.52 Cumbria County Council's Minerals and Waste Development Framework (MWDF) Core Strategy and Generic Development Control Policies were adopted in April 2009, with a Plan period of 2008 to 2020.
+The draft Minerals and Waste Local Plan (MWLP) was published for consultation in May 2016, with a Plan period of 2015 to 2030.